-The ADA specifically mandates that all new or significantly upgraded assistive listening systems be hearing aid compatible and, currently, the telecoils in most hearing aids and other hearing instruments dispensed by audiologists and hearing aid dispensers is the only technology that meets that ADA requirement.
-The way the bills were worded, if and when other technologies (for example Bluetooth) develop the necessary capability, they would already be covered by the proposed New Mexico regulations..
+The ADA specifically mandates that all new or significantly upgraded assistive listening systems be hearing aid compatible and, currently, the telecoil found in most hearing aids and other hearing instruments dispensed by audiologists and hearing aid dispensers is the only technology that meets that ADA requirement.
+The way the bill was worded, if and when other technologies (for example Bluetooth) develop the necessary capability, they would already be covered by the New Mexico regulation.

 Click on the link below to access the results of our survey on the use of telecoils and captions and on consumer opinion on mandated counseling by hearing care providers for clients being fitted with hearing aids.

-Click on the link below to access our survey on the use of assistive listening systems by Hard of Hering consumers and the article reporting on it in Technologies for Worship Magazine.
+Click on the link below to access our survey on the use of assistive listening systems by Hard of Hearing consumers and the article reporting on it in Technologies for Worship Magazine.